 The difference between Grabbers and these others is all in the way that this film is played.
 In this case, it comes with a not inconsiderable sense of humour.
 One is constantly reminded of the US film Tremors (1990) and its adroit mix of monster movie and comedy (although maybe that was just ones attention being drawn to the similarity between that films creatures known as Graboids and this films Grabbers).
 To get an idea of the sublime wackiness that is Grabbers, imagine Tremors, which was set in Nowheresville, Arizona, transplanted and recast with the characters from Father Ted (1995-8).

-Grabbers is only a second film for Irish director Jon Wright who had previously made the undead revenge film Tormented (2009).
+Grabbers is only a second film for Irish director Jon Wright who had previously made the schoolyard supernatural retribution film Tormented (2009).
 Wright displays great assurance, particularly when it comes to the comedy aspect.
 The film comes with an enormous number of asides, wry reactions and tossed-off lines that leaves one constantly laughing the entire way through.
 All of the actors cast pull their respective parts off with perfectly in-character timing to quite hilarious results.
 Richard Coyle a British as opposed to Irish actor who has had bit parts in films like Going Postal (tv mini-series, 2010), Prince of Persia: The Sands of Time (2010), W.E.
 (2011) and Pusher (2012) has a great deal of fun.
 He has a predictable character arc that of the cynical, burned-out drunk who has to rise to become the hero of the hour throughout the course of the show and handles the part with a wry likeability.
 Ruth Bradley has a quieter role that essentially gives her the part of the uptight by-the-rulebook straight cop in uncharted territory but has some equally funny moments during the latter half, which she spends in a state of intoxication.

 The films funniest aspect is the climax where it is decided perhaps in a take on The Faculty (1998) and its using homebake as a means of defeating the invaders that the only means of combating the alien is to raise everybodys blood-alcohol levels to a point where drinking blood is considered poisonous to the aliens, resulting in a massive piss-up at the islands bar with the locals then having to enter the fray while hammered.
 If nothing else, it makes Grabbers the only film to date that celebrates that getting drunk as a means of saving the world.